rgardn14-max/megr2157-portfolio/docs/assignments/A04/index.md

 ## Communicate

 ### Final Design and Deflection Considerations
 The final design is a PLA motor mount with a 15 mm thick motor-support feature and a 28 mm thick wall-support feature.
 The geometry was chosen to limit deflection while still fitting the specific motor, with Feature 1 kept relatively short and Feature 2 made thicker because of its longer unsupported length.
 The motor-support section follows the shape of the motor and partially surrounds it to keep the load close to the support.
-The mount also includes shaft clearance, eight M3 motor mounting holes, and holes for attaching the bracket to the rigid wall.
+The mount also includes shaft clearance, 12 M3 motor mounting holes including holes for attaching the bracket to the rigid wall.

 ### Lessons Learned